mzc796/SDN-Lab-3/README.md

    ```
    Read the file `data/nodes.json`.
 If it has statistics, the connection is successful.

-4. In the mininet terminal:
+4. Try `ping`.
+In the mininet terminal:
    ```
    h1 ping h2
    ```